laipn/company-fit/README.md

 4. If there are political aspects at play (denying Bob or Alice would annoy their own management), esclate up the management hierarchy.
 Else escalate up the technical hierarchy.

 > [!TODO]:
-> Add the above to the company fit assessment
+> Add the above to the company fit interview

 Not much of the above depends on the manager having good technical skills.
 It does however requires a separate strict technical hierarchy in place.
 Which is what you see in practice in tech coportation.
 Tech and management tracks are separate hierachies.